latest nhpb_banner 1__compressed

 How to Save Money

-Florida Power and Light customers can access several assistance programs in order to get help with paying utility, electric, and light bills.
-Resources and funding are limited, and not everyone will be able to qualify.
-However if you are behind on paying your FPL utility bills, or if you are facing a shut off, look into the different options below as well as the application phone number at the bottom of the page.
+The main application phone numbers and customer service details are below.
+Low income families can access several emergency assistance programs in order to get help with paying utility, electric, and light bills, including summer AC costs.
+There are also free weatherization services or energy related home repairs, such as free window replacement programs for FPL customers, HVACor AC unit tune ups, insulation for a home and more.
+If you are behind on paying your FPL utility bills, or if you are facing a shut off, look into the different options below,

-This is funded by donations from businesses, charities, customers, and FPL The program was created to provide emergency financial assistance grants and funds to struggling customers who are faced with an unexpected crisis.
-The service is run at the local level, and it is managed by local government agencies and nonprofits that qualify customers based on criteria established by Florida Power and Light.
+This is funded by donations from businesses, charities, customers, and FPL The program was created to provide emergency financial assistance (grants and hardship funds) to help customers pay their bills if they are faced with an unexpected crisis.
+The service is run at the local level, and it is managed by local government agencies and nonprofits such as the Salvation Army, community action or government offices that qualify customers based on criteria established by Florida Power and Light.
+Locate community action near you in FL.

-Each agency that manages the program at the local level decides who gets funds for paying electric bills and who doesn’t.
+• Each agency that manages the program at the local level decides who gets funds for paying electric bills and who doesn’t.
 The non-profits in general use the program eligibility guidelines, but each agency may decide, on their own, to add additional criteria, based on availability of funding, volume of applicants or other factors.
 Funds are very limited and demand is high.
-Priority is usually given to households with children under 10 years old, seniors or those families with disabled members.
+Priority for FPL money is given to senior citizens, the disabled or to households with children under 10 years old.

 • The customer must be able to provide proof of a personal or family crisis, they need to be behind on paying their bills and have a disconnect notice or final notice.